Space4444/Stm32Generator/README.md

 ## Introduction

 This is 3-channel pulse generator that generates square signals.
 It is made on stm32 with STM32CubeMX and Keil µVision.
+This version is built on the board stm32f103c8t6 and ST-LINK programmer was used to install the code.
+Output signals are amplified by low-to-high voltage level shifter.

 ## Features
   - Frequency range from less than 1 Hz up to 10 MHz
   - Configurable frequency, duty cycle and phase shift between channels
   - Mode with automatic synchronization between channels
   - Saving configuration and automatic loading it on restart

-## Overview

-This version is built on the board stm32f103c8t6 and ST-LINK programmer was used to install the code.
-Output signals are amplified by low-to-high voltage level shifter.

 ## Usage